ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 Because of the way LLMs work, they accept exactly one input, which is of type `text`.
 This input can be built up from one or more columns of the input dataset and optional interspersed static text.
-The following two examples illustrate the range of possibilities.
+The following three examples illustrate the range of possibilities.

 ### Single Dataset Column Only